Philip II of Spain: France

 The Spanish victory at Terceira was followed by the Battle of the Azores between the Portuguese loyal to the claimant António, supported by French and English troops, and the Spanish-Portuguese forces loyal to Philip commanded by the admiral Don Álvaro de Bazán.
 Victory in Azores completed the incorporation of Portugal into the Spanish Empire.

+Philip financed the Catholic League during the French Wars of Religion, obtaining the support of the Duke of Guise.
+In 1588, Guise proposed Philip to proclaim him emperor of France with the support of Cardinal Bourbon, which would hopefully land Guise in the royal throne, but Philip declined the title, unwilling to invest heavily in French politics at the time.

-Philip financed the Catholic League during the French Wars of Religion.
-He directly intervened in the final phases of the wars (1589–1598), ordering Alexander Farnese, Duke of Parma into France in an effort to unseat Henry IV, and perhaps dreaming of placing his favourite daughter, Isabella Clara Eugenia, on the French throne.
+However, he directly intervened in the final phases of the wars (1589–1598), ordering Alexander Farnese, Duke of Parma into France in an effort to unseat Henry IV, dreaming of placing his favourite daughter, Isabella Clara Eugenia, on the French throne.
 Elisabeth of Valois, Philip's third wife and Isabella's mother, had already ceded any claim to the French Crown with her marriage to Philip and in France the Salic law remained in effect.
 However, the Parlement of Paris, in power of the Catholic party, gave verdict that Isabella Clara Eugenia was "the legitimate sovereign" of France.
 Philip's interventions in the fighting—sending the Duke of Parma to end Henry IV's siege of Paris in 1590 and the siege of Rouen in 1592—contributed in saving the French Catholic Leagues's cause against a Protestant monarchy.